 - Breakfast on your own.

 - Pick up your box lunch and hop on the buses for a day of touring.
-First stop is the compact but beautiful garden at Jenn and Steve Lanz’s home in Newport, MN.
-Jenn has used every square inch of the property for gardens, progressing through the seasons with daffodils, martagon lilies, and daylilies, among other treasures.
+First stop, “Wonderland Garden” by daffodil lover Jenn Lanz in Newport, MN.
+Jenn and her family have turned their compact space into an Alice in Wonderland-themed retreat.
+They have used every square inch of the property for gardens, progressing through the seasons with daffodils, martagon lilies, and daylilies, among other treasures.
+We expect to spend enough time there that many will opt to have their box lunch at Jenn’s.

 - From there we will travel in to Wisconsin to a farm outside of Ellsworth, WI.
 At the edge of the fields you will find rows and rows of daffodils.
 Michael Berrigan (immediate past ADS President) has moved most of his daffodils here, adding to those planted years ago by our late member Denis Daley.
 The farm is owned by Denis’s college roommate, and we are lucky to be able to grow daffodils next to a babbling brook.